yuewuo/micro-blossom/README.md

 ## Benchmark Highlights

+**Correctness**: Like Fusion Blossom, we have not only mathematically proven the correctness, but also done massive correctness tests in cycle-accurate Verilog simulators under various conditions.

 **14x latency reduction**: On a surface code of code distance $d=9$ and physical error rate of $p=0.001$ circuit-level noise model, we reduce the average latency from $5.1 \mu s$ using Parity Blossom on CPU (Apple M1 Max) to $367 ns$ using Micro Blossom on FPGA (VMK180), a 14x reduction in **latency**.
 Although [Sparse Blossom (PyMatching V2)](https://github.com/oscarhiggott/PyMatching) is generally faster than Parity Blossom, it still incurs $3.2 \mu s$ latency considering the $2.4 \mu s$ average CPU runtime (even with batch mode) and at least $0.8 \mu s$ CPU-hardware communication latency (PCIe round-trip-time) when using powerful CPUs (would be even higher when using Apple chips with thunderbolt).
 In practice, the CPU-hardware communication will incur even higher latency due to at least two transactions of CPU read (syndrome) and CPU write (correction).